 Maximum penalty: $10,000.

 SA Ambulance Service (SAAS) is authorised to provide state-wide emergency ambulance services and has powers under the Emergency Management Act 2004 and South Australian Public Health Act 2011 to direct a person holding a restricted ambulance service licence.
 The following aeromedical providers are prescribed under the Health Care Regulations 2008 to also provide emergency ambulance services:

 - Royal Flying Doctor Service of Australia Central Operations

 - The Department of Defence

-For more information please contact the Health Licensing Unit.
+For more information please contact the Clinical Regulation Policy and Licensing team.
 An authorised officer will respond to your query during business hours, Monday to Friday.